 Source: National Oceanic and Atmospheric Administration (NOAA) - TSUNAMI of 13 June, 2013 (Northwestern Atlantic Ocean)

 In 2000, a scientific study of cracks at the edge of the coastal shelf suggested how a damaging tsunami could be generated near the Virginia coast, despite the small number of earthquakes in the region.
-Landslides occur along the continental slope, initiated by those rare earthquakes or excessive accumulation of sediments on the continental slope.
+Landslides occur along the continental slope, initiated by earthquakes and "mass wasting" of excessive accumulation of sediments on the continental slope.

-If an earthquake did occur in the Atlantic Ocean, it would need to be near the Virginia coastline to trigger a tsunami that could flood Virginia Beach, Norfolk, or the Eastern Shore.
-Research that indicates even a 7.5 magnitude quake "must be located offshore and within 100 km of the continental slope to induce a catastrophic slope failure" has reduced fears that earthquakes in the seismically-active Caribbean might pose a risk to Virginia.5
+Research indicates that even a large 7.5 magnitude quake "must be located offshore and within 100 km of the continental slope to induce a catastrophic slope failure" to trigger a tsunami large enough to flood Virginia Beach, Norfolk, or the Eastern Shore.
+That assessment has reduced fears that earthquakes in the seismically-active Caribbean might pose a serious risk to Virginia.11

 Canary Islands, far across the Atlantic Ocean from Virginia...